District-Scale Silver-Gold in Mexico

 But first… it should be noted that the company's district-scale exploration and drilling are being guided by a highly experienced team of industry professionals.

-President & CEO Scott Emerson — whom you’ll meet shortly in our exclusive interview — has kept Kingsmen tightly structured and sharply focused throughout the Phase-One program’s execution, while professional geologist Mark Pryor brings critical in-district insight just as the broader exploration model is beginning to take shape.
+President & CEO Scott Emerson — whom you’ll meet shortly in our exclusive interview — has kept Kingsmen tightly structured and sharply focused throughout the program’s early execution, while professional geologist Mark Pryor brings critical in-district insight just as the broader exploration model is beginning to take shape.

 It’s a potent combination: